 Any exceptions to academic policies provided in this catalog must be presented to the Program Office for approval by the appropriate academic channels.
-Petitions must be made within two trimesters of completion of the course work on which the petition focuses.
+Petitions must be made within one trimester of completion of the course work on which the petition focuses.
+A grade appeal must be initiated within 30 days after the grade is posted.